ggravlingen/pypmanager/README.md

 `transaction_format` may be any of `buy`, `sell`, `interest`, `dividend` and `tax`.

+### Downloading market data

+I have provided a few data sources built-in.
+Configuration is done by appending `config/market_data.yaml` with the securities you want to download data for.

 ### Running the library

 In `VSCode`, click the `Run and debug` option.
 Press play next to `Python: FastAPI`.
 Navigate to http://localhost:8001/ in your browser.

 ### Some unimplemented ideas
-- <s>Output the result as well-formatted HTML instead of in a CLI table.</s>
-- Support other online brokers by extending the `DataLoader` class.
-- Adding scrapers to download historical closing data.
-- <s>Allow setting an arbitrary date to calculate the value of the portfolio.</s>
 - Calculate IRR per security and on a total.
 - Split the overview by account or maybe tag.
 - Investments made in other currencies
+- Support other online brokers by extending the `DataLoader` class.
+- <s>Adding scrapers to download historical closing data.</s>
+- <s>Output the result as well-formatted HTML instead of in a CLI table.</s>
+- <s>Allow setting an arbitrary date to calculate the value of the portfolio.</s>